Dennis Northcutt

-Dennis LaMont Northcutt (born December 22, 1977) is a former American professional football player who was a wide receiver and punt returner in the National Football League (NFL) for ten seasons.
-He played college football for the University of Arizona, earned All-American honors and set team career receiving records.
-A second-round pick in the 2000 NFL Draft, he played professionally for the Cleveland Browns, Jacksonville Jaguars and Detroit Lions of the NFL.
+Dennis LaMont Northcutt (born December 22, 1977) is an American former professional football player who was a wide receiver and punt returner for 10 seasons in the National Football League (NFL).
+He played college football for the Arizona Wildcats, earning consensus All-American honors and setting team career receiving records.
+A second-round pick in the 2000 NFL draft, he played professionally for the Cleveland Browns, Jacksonville Jaguars and Detroit Lions of the NFL.

-Early years
+Early life

 Northcutt was born in Los Angeles, California.
 He attended Washington High School in Los Angeles, then transferred to Dorsey High School in Los Angeles, California, and was a student and a letterman in football and track helping the Dons win the CIF LA 4-A CITY Football Championship.
 In football, as a senior, he was named the City Player of the Year, and made 74 rushing attempts for 900 yards (12.16 yards per rushing attempt avg.) and 23 touchdowns.